 As we continue to strengthen the connection between New Relic One and your IDE, we’ll keep delivering deep, rich experiences that make it easier for you to take action.
 One such experience will be Pixie Dynamic Logging.
 Logs are essential for debugging in production, especially given the unpredictability of production errors.
 But parsing through that volume of data can be inefficient.

 Using New Relic CodeStream, developers with Go projects who have set up Pixie in New Relic One will be able to add production logging on the fly and surface results directly in the IDE.
 Accessing dynamic logs in the IDE closes the loop in the all-too-critical troubleshooting workflow and makes the logs that developers use when debugging their Go application more useful.
+Learn more about CodeStream here.
+Want to know what else New Relic has to offer?
+Check out our Infrastructure Montoring application.

 Start using New Relic CodeStream today, for no additional cost, by selecting your IDE marketplace of choice on the New Relic CodeStream page and installing the extension.